mongodb/mongo-java-driver/docs/reference/content/driver-async/tutorials/connect-to-mongodb.md

 Netty artifacts.
 The driver is currently tested against Netty 4.1.
 {{% /note %}}

-In its default configuration, the async driver is supported on Java 7+ when TLS/SSL is disabled, and on Java 8+ when TLS/SSL is enabled.
-Otherwise, applications must use [Netty](http://netty.io/).

 To configure the driver to use Netty,

 - Include the `streamType` option set to `netty` in the connection string